Air France Flight 447: Legal cases

-Air France and Airbus have been investigated for manslaughter since 2011, but in 2019, prosecutors recommended dropping the case against Airbus and charging Air France with manslaughter and negligence, concluding, "the airline was aware of technical problems with a key airspeed monitoring instrument on its planes but failed to train pilots to resolve them".
-The case against Airbus was dropped on 22 July the same year.
+Air France and Airbus have been investigated for manslaughter since 2011, but in 2019, prosecutors recommended dropping the case against Airbus and charging Air France with manslaughter and negligence, arguing, "the airline was aware of technical problems with a key airspeed monitoring instrument on its planes but failed to train pilots to resolve them".
+The case against Airbus was dropped on 22 July 2019.
 The case against Air France was dropped in September 2019 when magistrates said, "there were not enough grounds to prosecute".
 However, in 2021, a public prosecutor in Paris requested to have Airbus and Air France tried in a court of law.
 In April, it was announced that both companies would be prosecuted over the crash.
 Lawyers for Airbus stated they would lodge an immediate appeal against the decision.
 The trial opened on 10 October 2022, with Airbus and Air France both being charged with involuntary manslaughter.
 Both companies pleaded not guilty to the charges.

 On 7 December, prosecutors announced that they would not seek conviction of either company for manslaughter as they were unable to prove them guilty, and recommended acquitting both companies.
 Families and friends of the victims were outraged by the decision.
+On 17 April 2023, Airbus and Air France were both acquitted of manslaughter.
+A French prosecutor lodged an appeal against the verdict.